|The "Invincibles" winning the Premiership in 2004|

 CM: Ray Parlour (England)

 He spent his career playing for Arsenal, Middlesbrough and Hull City.
 He was a legend with Arsenal between 1992 and 2004.
 During his Arsenal career, he was nicknamed "The Romford Pelé"; although the nickname was given with an ironic sense of humour, on account of his solid performance but unglamorous image.
 He has been described as an "unsung hero".
 Capped 10 times.

 CM: Patrick Vieira (France)

-He is an Arsenal all-time great.
+Vieira was an all-time great with Arsenal.
 He won three Premier League titles and four FA Cups.
 In England. he was famous for his rivalry with Roy Keane.
-He transferred from Arsenal in 2005 and spent one season at Juventus, helping the team to the Serie A championship.
-Following Juventus' relegation for their part in a match-fixing scandal, Vieira moved to Internazionale and won three Serie A titles, before moving to Manchester City for two seasons, where he retired in 2011.
+He spent a season at Juventus, helping the team to the Serie A championship.
+Following Juventus' relegation for their part in a match-fixing scandal, Vieira played for Inter Milan and then, Manchester City for two seasons.
 With "Les Bleus", he won the WC in 1998 and European Championship in 2000.
 He earned 107 caps.

 |Patrick Vieira vs Keane|